You can find the winning numbers here

-There is another chance to become a multi-millionaire in the lottery draw on Saturday (April 29).
-You can read the winning numbers for 5 million euros here today.
+There is another chance to become a multi-millionaire in the lottery draw on Saturday (May 6th).
+You can read the winning numbers for 10 million euros here.

 - The lottery numbers are drawn every Saturday from 7:25 p.m.
 The winning numbers will be presented on ARD at 7:55 p.m.